Sharik28/Movie-Management-System/README.md

-# Movie-Management-System
-Movie and TV Show Management System in C using file handling.
-Supports storing user data, movies, TV shows, and cast information through text files.
+# Movie Management System in C

+This is a C program that manages movies, TV shows, users and cast information using file handling.

+## Features
+- Add movies and TV shows
+- Store and view user details
+- File handling using text files

+## How to run
+1. Compile:
+   gcc main.c -o main
+2. Run:
+   ./main

+## Files used
+- Movies.txt
+- tv_shows.txt
+- users.txt
+- cast_info.txt